ovr/async-std/README.md

 # AsyncQueue

 > Sometimes it's needed to control the limits of tasks that will be executed by pools of workers.
+FIFO (first-in-first-out)

 ```javascript
 import {AsyncQueue, AsyncWorkerPool} from 'async-std';